-Paragraph (4) departs from the model clauses in providing that, in the case of land specified in columns (1) and (2) of Schedule 10 (acquisition of new rights and imposition of restrictive covenants only), Network Rail's compulsory acquisition powers are limited to the acquisition of such new rights and the imposition of restrictive or other covenants as may be required for the purpose specified in relation to that land in column (3) of Schedule 10.
+Paragraph (2) departs from the model clauses in providing that, in the case of land specified in columns (1) and (2) of Schedule 10 (acquisition of new rights), Network Rail's compulsory acquisition powers are limited to the acquisition of such new rights as may be required for the purpose specified in relation to that land in column (3) of Schedule 10.
 In relation to such land the possibility of outright acquisition is not required.
 This approach to limiting the scope of acquisition of well precedented in a number in a number of orders including article 21 of the Network Rail (Werrington Grade Separation) Order 2018 (S.I.
-2018 No. 923), article 20 of the Network Rail (Hope Valley Capacity) Order 2018 (S.I.
-2018 No. 446) (Article 18) and article 25 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
+2018 No. 923), article 20 of the Network Rail

+(Hope Valley Capacity) Order 2018 (S.I.
+2018 No. 446) and article 25 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).